utdata/icj-class/bootstrap/bootstrap-class-02.md

 You set the color, width, style and radius of borders with various [border]() classes.
 Let's use those to add a slight radius to our header corners.

 1. Review the [border-radius](https://getbootstrap.com/docs/5.1/utilities/borders/#border-radius) docs and add the class to your header div to make the corners of the box rounded.
-It's a pretty slight change.
+It's a pretty slight visual change.

 ### Button component

-Here we'll dive back into the components section of the docs to get a [button](https://getbootstrap.com/docs/5.1/components/buttons/) to add to our Jumbotron-like header.
+Here we'll dive back into the components section of the docs to get a **button** to add to our Jumbotron-like header.
+But let's use the **Search docs** to find it.

-1. In the Button section of Components, go to [sizes](https://getbootstrap.com/docs/5.1/components/buttons/#sizes) part to find the code for a **Large button**.
+1. Go to any page in the [Bootstrap docs](https://getbootstrap.com/docs/5.1/getting-started/introduction/).
+1. In the search bar at top left, type in "button".
+As you do, you'll see options pop up under the search.
+Choose the "Buttons / Buttons" option to get to the main Buttons page.
+1. If your browser window is set wide enough, you should see an additional "One this page" navigation on the right side.
+Click on the **Sizes** link there.
+If you don't have that navigation, just scroll down the page until you find Sizes.
+1. In the **Large button** example, copy the first line that has `btn-primary` as part of the classes.
-2. Add this code on a new line after the closing `p` tag in the header.
+1..
+Add this code on a new line after the closing `p` tag in the header.

-We'll edit this button later to make it go to a new page.

 With this, we have our "Jumbotron"-like header.
 At this point, you page should be looking like this: